-The Company accounts for income taxes in accordance with ASC 740,Income Taxes.
+We account for income taxes in accordance with ASC 740, Income Taxes.
 Deferred tax balances are recognized for the estimated future tax consequences attributable to temporary differences between the financial statements carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets are also recognized for temporary differences that arise from net operating losses and credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets of a change in tax rates is recognized in income in the period that includes the enactment date.
+The effect on deferred tax balances of a change in tax rates is recognized in income in the period that includes the enactment date.
 Valuation allowances are established, when necessary, to reduce deferred tax assets to the amount expected to be realized.

 ASC 740 prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more-likely-than-not to be sustained upon examination by taxing authorities.
-The Company recognizes accrued interest and penalties related to unrecognized tax benefits, if any, as income tax expense.
+We recognize accrued interest and penalties related to unrecognized tax benefits, if any, as income tax expense.

-Concurrent with the execution of the Business Combination Agreement, the Company and Amprius Holdings entered into a Tax Sharing Agreement which provides that with respect to any U.S. federal consolidated group of which Amprius Holdings and the Company are members, Amprius Holdings will be responsible for and will indemnify the Company for the tax liability of such group.
-In addition, Amprius Holdings will be responsible for and will indemnify the Company for state tax purposes that includes Amprius Holdings and the Company.
+Concurrent with the execution of the Business Combination Agreement, we and Amprius Holdings entered into a Tax Sharing Agreement which provides that with respect to any U.S. federal consolidated group of which Amprius Holdings and the Company are members, Amprius Holdings will be responsible for and will indemnify us for the tax liability of such group.
+In addition, Amprius Holdings will be responsible for and will indemnify us for state taxes of any consolidated, combined or unitary tax group for state tax purposes that includes Amprius Holdings and the Company.
 The Tax Sharing Agreement also provides that Amprius Holdings will generally control any tax returns and any tax audits or other proceedings for the taxes addressed by the Tax Sharing Agreement.
-The Tax Sharing Agreement did not have a material impact and is not expected to have a material impact on the Company's future results of operations.
+The Tax Sharing Agreement did not have a material impact and is not expected to have a material impact on our future results of operations.

-Prior to the Business Combination, any income taxes in the Company's financial statements have been allocated in a manner that is systematic, rational and consistent.
-The Company's results of operations had historically been included in Amprius Holdings' combined U.S. income tax returns.
-Since the Company and Amprius Holdings were members of a consolidated group for federal and state income tax purposes prior to the Business Combination, the net operating loss carryover of the consolidated group would be available to be utilized by either the Company or other members for periods prior to the Business Combination.
+Prior to the Business Combination, any income taxes in our financial statements have been allocated in a manner that is systematic, rational and consistent.
+Our results of operations had historically been included in Amprius Holdings' combined U.S. income tax returns.
+Since the Company and Amprius Holdings were members of a consolidated group for federal and state income tax purposes prior to the Business Combination, the net operating loss carryover of the consolidated group would be available to be utilized by either us or other members for periods prior to the Business Combination.

-Since the Company did not file separate income tax returns from Amprius Holdings, payments to certain tax authorities may have been made directly by Amprius Holdings, and not by the Company.
-For tax jurisdictions where the Company was included with Amprius Holdings' consolidated tax filings, the Company did not recognize a tax payable to or from Amprius Holdings, and the payments of taxes were deemed to be settled immediately with the legal entities paying for the taxes in the respective tax jurisdictions.
+Since we did not file separate income tax returns from Amprius Holdings prior to the Business Combination, payments to certain tax authorities during the periods prior to the Business Combination may have been made directly by Amprius Holdings, and not by us.
+For tax jurisdictions where we were included with Amprius Holdings' consolidated tax filings, we did not recognize a tax payable to or from Amprius Holdings, and the payments of taxes were deemed to be settled immediately with the legal entities paying for the taxes in the respective tax jurisdictions.